 - Computer with Internet connection.

-- Basic drawing materials including pencil, paper, charcoal, and easel.
+- Basic drawing materials such as pencil, paper, charcoal, and easel.
+More detailed information on supplies available at course syllabus page.

 - Access to a digital camera for photographing your artwork.